EsriCanada/TechTrek_Idol_2016/GeeBees/README.md

-# GumBuster - the 6ix Ed.
+# GumBuster - 6ix Edition
 ## Predicting Gum Pollution in Toronto

 How the data-driven prediction engine works: